godofgeeks23/gemini-engine/README.md

 - **Auto-Rotation**: If the current key fails (e.g., due to quota limits or invalid key), the script tries the next key in the list.
 - **Loop Prevention**: If we circle back to our initial key, the script stops and logs that no more keys are available.
 - **Simple Prompt Interface**: Modify the `prompt` variable in `main()` to generate a different type of content.
+- **Image Generation**: The script can also generate and edit images

 ## Prerequisites